fairnessforensics/wiggum/docs/source/app_strucutre.rst

 Controller
 ###########
 The controller reads the user uploading file as a dataframe and passes the data to the model.
+After the model returns the result, controller pass the result data to the view.

 Model
 ###########